Back to Blog

 Let that sink in.
 A third of our workforce is burning the candle at both ends, and many are quietly choosing between their job and their family.
 That's a choice no one should have to make.

-And what’s even worse is that many of them believe that choosing their family means losing credibility, promotions, or even their job, without ever having the conversation.
+And what's even worse is that many believe choosing their family means losing credibility, promotions, or even their job — without ever having the conversation.
 This could be one of your top performers right now.
-The person who always delivers, who keeps the team afloat, who says “yes” even when they already know they have a date with their computer at 11PM after putting their loved ones to bed.
-Not because they’re fine, but because they’re afraid to be honest.
-And unless we create cultures where care isn’t hidden but honored, where asking for support is a sign of trust, not weakness, we risk losing them.
+The person who always delivers, who keeps the team afloat, who says "yes" even when they already have a date with their computer at 11PM after putting their loved ones to bed.
+Not because they're fine, but because they're afraid to be honest.
+Unless we create cultures where care isn't hidden but honored, where asking for support is a sign of trust and not weakness, we risk losing them.

 How Caregiving Shows Up at Work